 When you’ve crashed and stuck up side down, you can use this mode to “flip” your quad over and hopefully take off again.
 It does it by spinning one side of the motors in the opposite direction, and it requires DShot ESC protocol to work.

-It’s also known as the “Turtle Mode”.
+It’s also known as the “Turtle Mode”, here is a tutorial on how to setup.

 VTX Pit Mode